France's carbon footprint: current situation, challenges and solutions for a low-carbon future

 The most polluting industrial sites are in Dunkirk, Fos-sur-Mer and Le Havre

-The French government is investing massively in the ecological transition, but the reduction in emissions remains insufficient
+The French government is investing massively in the ecological transition but reducing emissions remains insufficient

 More info?